-- Adaptational Badass: He is scarily more competent and deadly in Sigma 6, Resolute, Renegades.
+- Adaptational Badass: He is much more competent and deadly in Sigma 6, Resolute, Renegades.

-- Badass Mustache: Usually had one in the Marvel comics in the few occasions he was unmasked, paired with a ponytail and Lennon Specs.
-Larry Hama has said this was a disguise, and not his actual appearance.
+- Badass Mustache: Usually had one in the Marvel comics on the few occasions he was unmasked, paired with a ponytail and mirrored sunglasses (usually Lennon Specs).
+Larry Hama has indicated this is a disguise and not his actual appearance.